 TIP: Increase the heat in your house the hours leading up to the storm.
 If the power goes out, it’ll help slow the process of cooling down.

-For those of us without a wood burning stove, we have to be creative.
-The hopes would be that your generator can run the HVAC unit, but not all are able to do everything.
+For those of us without a wood-burning stove, we have to be creative.
+The hope would be that your generator can run the HVAC unit, but not all are able to do everything.

 Many people use propane heaters, like

 TIP: If the power goes out, stay in one or two rooms together.
 Sleep in the same area as the heater.